-Celebrate the Winter and Summer Solstice this year with 108 Sun Salutations practice.
+Celebrate the Winter and Summer Solstice this year with Yoga and the 108 Sun Salutations practice.

 also known as midwinter, is the day with the shortest period of daylight and longest night of the year.
 Therefore, the practice of 108 Sun Salutation on this day helps us to embrace darkness and focus our attention inwards.